amaanq/tree-sitter/docs/section-3-creating-parsers.md

 * `injection-regex` - A regex pattern that will be tested against a *language name* in order to determine whether this language should be used for a potential *language injection* site.
 Language injection is described in more detail in [a later section](#language-injection).

-###### Query Paths
+###### The `queries` field

+The `queries` object is used for specifying query files for various commands, such as `test` and `highlight`.

-These keys specify relative paths from the directory containing `tree-sitter.json` to the files that control syntax highlighting:
+In this object, you can add any key name and map it to a query file, or files.
+These keys specify relative paths from the directory containing `tree-sitter.json` to query files, and the following four keys have special meaning:

 * `highlights` - Path to a *highlight query*.
 Default: `queries/highlights.scm`
 * `locals` - Path to a *local variable query*.
 Default: `queries/locals.scm`.
 * `injections` - Path to an *injection query*.
 Default: `queries/injections.scm`.

-The behaviors of these three files are described in the next section.
+* `tags` - Path to a *symbol tagging query*.
+Default: `queries/tags.scm`.

+Beyond this, you can specify other keys that are used in the `tree-sitter test` command, e.g. a `context` field pointing to `queries/context.scm`.
+This would only be used in `tree-sitter test` to ensure that the query is valid.

 ##### The `metadata` field